-Problems of the existing transcript experience
+Problems with the existing transcript experience #

 a link navigates the user to a new resource, taking them away from the current context